-&lt;sup>6 Lewis-Williams, David.
+6 Lewis-Williams, David.
 (2002) The Mind in the Cave; Consciousness and the Origins of Art.
 Thames & Hudson: London.

-and-glove VE technologies, while experimental, give us evidence to demonstrate that immersion of the senses and the resulting concept of presence has "great practical relevance to the design and evaluation of media products and computer interfaces," especially in entertainment; telecommunications, including computer-supported collaborative work (which I will come back to later); education, and health care.
+"great practical relevance to the design and evaluation of media products and computer interfaces," especially in entertainment; telecommunications, including computer-supported collaborative work (which I will come back to later); education, and health care.
 It is tempting to add "journalism," but as Lee warned, the conceptualization, much less the mediation, of virtual presence is fraught with unresolved issues, starting with a common definition.
 For the purposes of this paper, I will go with what Rheingold called a "form of out-of-body experience."
-Lee suggested that the generalization of presence into something like the sensation of "being there" leaves flexibility for researchers to investigate various presence-related phenomena that do not necessarily include transportation into a VE, such as haptic feedback and the sensation of touch.
+Lee suggested that the generalization of the term into something like the sensation of "being there" leaves flexibility for researchers to investigate various presence-related phenomena that do not necessarily include transportation into a VE, such as haptic feedback and the sensation of touch.

 This proved to be an important consideration in our research, since presence is only half of the VE equation and the other half is less troublesome for journalists, the multimedia presentation of information in mixed realities.
-Theorists also describe this duality as creating an in-between space, a fourth dimension or boundary between the Self and the (alleged) Other.
-It has also been described as the affect generated by two-sided worlds.
+Theorists also describe this duality as creating an in-between space, a boundary between the Self and the (alleged) Other, or the affect generated by two-sided worlds.
 Massumi defined affect as "the simultaneous participation of the virtual in the actual and the actual in the virtual, as one arises from and returns to the other. ...
 (It) is nothing less than the perception of one's own vitality, one's sense of aliveness, of changeability (often signified as 'freedom')."